ShipitSmarter/ShipitSmarter.Core/src/ShipitSmarter.Core.Messaging.Receiver/README.md

 ## `IMessageHandler`

 The client will require an implementation of the `IMessageHandler`.
-The recommended way of implementing this interface is a switch case statement based on the `Message.Subject`:
+The recommended way of implementing this interface is by creating a control flow based on the `Message.Subject`:

 ```csharp
 public class MessageHandler : IMessageHandler